LuckyMan23129/Flute/README.md

 </div>

-Table 2 and Figure 8 shows Flute indoor performance across the two locations.
+<div align="justify"> Table 2 and Figure 8 shows Flute indoor performance across the two locations.
 The indoor nodes received sunlight for just a few hours daily.
 Specifically, the nodes were deployed in summer of 2023 with many days of rain and inside of laboratories opening briefly without artificial lightening.
 Annotations (A) through (G) remain the same.
-The graphs how that AsTAR and AsTAR++ algorithms ensure sustainable operation even with reduced amount of harvested solar energy when indoors.
+The graphs show that AsTAR and AsTAR++ algorithms ensure sustainable operation even with reduced amount of harvested solar energy when indoors.
 Additionally, AsTAR++ significantly outperforms AsTAR through more aggressive overnight energy use, without negatively impacting device availability.
 As shown in Table 2, with AsTAR, LoRa nodes achieve an average 0.51 messages per hour indoor and 2.47 outdoor.
 AsTAR++ improves messaging rate by over 16x for indoor and 5x for outdoor, respectively.
 With AsTAR, LTE-M nodes achieve an average 0.53 messages per hour while indoor and 6.84 outdoor.
-Again, AsTAR++ improves messaging by over 1.7x for indoor and 2.2x for outdoor.
+Again, AsTAR++ improves messaging by over 1.7x for indoor and 2.2x for outdoor. </div>

 ## 5. Contributions
-Contributions of this paper facilitate the vision of a battery-free EH IoT by enabling PnP conversion of commodity dev-boards into battery-free EH platforms.
+<div align="justify"> Contributions of this work facilitate the vision of a battery-free EH IoT by enabling PnP conversion of commodity dev-boards into battery-free EH platforms.
 A week-long evaluation of our approach shows a promising performance profile.
 Specifically, Flute sustainably supports simple wireless sensing applications in both indoor and outdoor scenarios running on multiple networks and processors using solar power alone.
-Moreover, with diurnal operation, Flute outperforms the original AsTAR algorithm by a factor of 2x to 17x while always maintaining a 10% safety margin, well over the brown-out voltage.
+Moreover, with diurnal operation, Flute outperforms the original AsTAR algorithm by a factor of 2x to 17x while always maintaining a 10% safety margin, well over the brown-out voltage. </div>

 ## 6. Future work
-Our future work will focus on three scientific tracks: (i.)
+<div align="justify">   Our future work will focus on three scientific tracks: (i.)
 Improving self-adaptive energy management by broadening its scope beyond the application layer and integrating it into the OS and network. (ii.)
 Implementing approaches to simplify developer construction of complex multi-tasking schedules. (iii.)
 Broadening Flute evaluation to include more EH methods like thermal, RF and kinetic.
-Additionally, as an engineering track, we intend to establish large-scale Flute deployments in multiple locations for a year-long study across seasons.
+Additionally, as an engineering track, we intend to establish large-scale Flute deployments in multiple locations for a year-long study across seasons. </div>

 ## 7. Authors and acknowledgment
-This work is partially funded by VLIR-UOS (IUC-QNU/KU Leuven, VN2022IUC044A101), the KU Leuven Research Fund (ReSOS, C3/20/014), and VLAIO
+<div align="justify"> This work is partially funded by VLIR-UOS (IUC-QNU/KU Leuven, VN2022IUC044A101), the KU Leuven Research Fund (ReSOS, C3/20/014), and VLAIO
-(TRUSTI, HBC.2021.0742).
+(TRUSTI, HBC.2021.0742). </div>